 Second, flight tests are conducted to verify the robust tracking while the ship platform is moving in different courses with its own 6 DOF motions.
-The three representative trajectories are shown in Fig. 17b.
+The three representative trajectories of the ship platform and UAV are shown in Fig. 24.